saleor/dummy-payment-app/README.md

 ![Dummy Payment App has UI in Saleor dashboard for updating Transactions](docs/2_event_reporter.jpeg)

 > [!TIP]
-> Each Transaction has `externalUrl` that links to this page from Order tails page in Saleor Dashboard:
+> Each Transaction has `externalUrl` that links to this page from Order details page in Saleor Dashboard:

 - Issue refunds, process charges and cancellations for Transactions